top of page

 Champions of the caliber of Luc Alphand, Stephan Eberharter, Johann Grugger, Lasse Kjus, Hermann Maier, Daron Rahlves, Andreas Schifferer, Hannes Trinkl, Fritz Stobl, Bode Miller, and Michael Walchhofer have triumphed on the “Stelvio”.

 It was inaugurated in 1982 for the first edition of the World Series.
-The course hosted two editions of the FIS Alpine World Ski Championships, in 1985 and in 2005.
+The course hosted two editions of the FIS Alpine World Ski Championships, in 1985 and 2005.
 It also hosted two World Cup Finals, in 1995 and 2008.
 Since 1993 the Stelvio has yearly hosted the World Cup Downhill Men.

 Bormio (ITA)